Andreas Jung: Political career

 Jung first became a member of the Bundestag in the 2005 German federal election.
 From 2005 until 2013, he was a member of the Committee on the Environment, Nature Conservation and Nuclear Safety, where he served as his parliamentary group's rapporteur on climate protection.
 He also chaired the Parliamentary Advisory Board on Sustainable Development from 2009 until 2018.

 In addition to his committee assignments, Jung has been chairing the German-French Parliamentary Friendship Group.
 Since March 2019, he has been serving as co-chair of the Franco-German Parliamentary Assembly.

 In the negotiations to form a Grand Coalition of Chancellor Angela Merkel's Christian Democrats (CDU together with the Bavarian CSU) and the Social Democrats (SPD) following the 2013 federal elections, Jung was part of the CDU/CSU delegation in the working group on energy policy, led by Peter Altmaier and Hannelore Kraft.
+From 2014 to 2016, Jung was one of the members of the country's temporary National Commission on the Disposal of Radioactive Waste, chaired by Ursula Heinen-Esser and Michael Müller.
 In the negotiations to form another coalition government under Merkel's leadership following the 2017 federal elections, he was part of the working group on energy, climate protection and the environment, led by Armin Laschet, Georg Nüßlein and Barbara Hendricks.

-Since 2018, Jung has been serving as deputy chairman of the CDU/CSU parliamentary group, under the leadership of chairman Ralph Brinkhaus.
-In this capacity, he is the group's main spokesman for budgetary and financial issues.
+From 2018 to 2021, Jung served as deputy chairman of the CDU/CSU parliamentary group, under the leadership of chairman Ralph Brinkhaus.
+In this capacity, he was the group's main spokesman for budgetary and financial issues.

 Together with Roland Heintze, Daniel Günther, David McAllister, Nadine Schön, Antje Tillmann and Oliver Wittke, Jung co-chaired the CDU's 2018 national convention in Hamburg.

 In the negotiations to form a coalition government under the leadership of Minister-President of Baden-Württemberg Winfried Kretschmann following the 2021 state elections, Jung co-chaired the working group on climate, environmental policy and energy, alongside Sandra Detzer.

 Ahead of the 2021 elections, CDU chairman Armin Laschet included Jung in his eight-member shadow cabinet for the Christian Democrats’ campaign.

+Since 2025, Jung has again been serving as deputy chair of the CDU/CSU parliamentary group, this time under the leadership of chairman Jens Spahn.
+In this capacity, he oversees the group's legislative activity on climate, the environment, sustainability and development cooperation.